- About Us

 Donate warm men's clothing and meatloaves the week before to provide for the Midnight Run.
 Other items can be found lower down on this page.

 Learn more about Midnight Run by contacting Andrew Bieber, our Midnight Run Coordinator, and by reading What is Midnight Run, written by Steve Samuels.
 Please read Sought After Items for more information about the types of clothing and other items we need to collect in preparation for a Midnight Run.
-If you are interested in participating, whether you go on the Run or not, we need help at the Temple at 2 PM on the day of the Run to sort clothing and make sandwiches.
+If you are interested in participating, whether you go on the Run or not, we need help at the Temple in the afternoon on the day of the Run to sort clothing and make sandwiches.
 You'll enjoy the process.

 ITEMS NEEDED